tszalay/poreseq/README.md

 Note that for a userspace install, `~/.local/bin` needs to be on your PATH.
 The Python requirements are handled by setuptools, while some of the utility scripts depend on the LAST aligner and the Celera/PBcR assembler.
 If you would like to change these requirements, edit the scripts in the scripts/ folder (and reinstall).
+Note that the poissemble script, in addition to needing PBcR, also needs the correct path to poisson.spec and should be updated as such.

 ## Examples
 The basic aspects of the usage are described below.
 For any command, the -h flag displays help.